 Sqworl is an easy way for English Language Learner students to bookmark thumbnail images (and their related links) of sites they’re interested in.
 I’m very impressed with it.
 It’s very similar to Tizmos.
 Sqworl appears to be even a bit easier to use.
 It’s especially easy to create separate “groups” of sites with tags, which could be handy for research and other tasks.
 Since it also lets you grab images off the web, it’s possible for students to create categories, for example, of images around a unit of study and write descriptions.

-Wallwisher lets you, with very, very minimal registration, create a “wall” where you can place virtual sticky-notes.
+Wallwisher (now Padlet) lets you, with very, very minimal registration, create a “wall” where you can place virtual sticky-notes.
 You can allow others to also place notes on the board, or keep it so that only you can do so (which is what I would recommend for students).
 The sticky-notes can include images you grab off the web, videos, or websites, and you can add text to them (you can also just include text without adding anything else).
-Each sticky has a 160 character limit for text.

 Imgur is a super-simple photo-sharing site that you can use to upload photos or insert image url addresses.
 It can come in particularly handy in the classroom because of it’s ease in creating albums where you can title individual photos and write captions — all without registering.
 Students can categorize photos and describe them.
 It’s not a social bookmarking site for webpages but, because of its ability to do the same thing with photos, I decided to put it on this list.